 Are you an aspirant who wants to assist in acquiring and managing funds?
 Or someone who wants to finance the economy, allocate risk, and support economic growth?

-If you are any of these, then a 1-year full-time MSc in Finance at DCU can be the best pick of your life.
+If you are any of these, a 1-year full-time MSc in Finance at DCU can be the best pick for your life.